William Watherston

-William Rory Andrews Watherston (5 March 1933) is a Scottish former international rugby union player.
+William Rory Andrews Watherston (5 March 1933 – 6 May 2025) was a Scottish international rugby union player.

 Born in Ford, Midlothian, Watherston is the son of a farmer and attended Sherborne School.

 Watherston, a wing-forward, played for Edinburgh Wanderers and London Scottish.
 He won his Scotland call up from the latter, gaining three caps during the 1963 Five Nations, and was also captain of Middlesex.

+Watherston later emigrated to Australia.
+He died there on 6 May 2025, at the age of 92.